exaexa/ShinySOM/TUTORIAL.md

 1. choose the 4 uploaded files on the server using the **Select dataset files** button,
 2. pick several data columns from the FCS files relevant for the analysis (For the demonstration, we chose all columns except `Time`)
-3. reduce the dataset slightly by subsampling (This step is unnecessary, but smaller datasets are processed and plotted much quicker, which helps to maintain the workflow interactivity.
+3. reduce the dataset slightly by sub-sampling (This step is unnecessary, but smaller datasets are processed and plotted much quicker, which helps to maintain the workflow interactivity.
 As a general rule, dataset exploration requires highly interactive environment and should not take more than around 1 million of cells.)
 4. Choose the final name of the dataset (here we call it just "Spleen") and click the **Create dataset** button, which starts the aggregation process.

 After a short while, the newly created dataset should appear in the list in the top bar, from where we can opened it using the **Load** button: